‘The port came to us’: Story behind AP photo of Beirut blast

 That’s when Fawaz called him and broke the news that Sedra had died.

 A month after the explosion, the family has been reunited in temporary shelter in an apartment south of Beirut.
-They are devastated, still getting treated for injuries as the medical bills pile up.
+They are devastated, still getting treated for injuries and trying to make ends meet as the medical bills pile up.

+Hoda, wearing a neck brace, barely speaks.
+She says she doesn’t remember the explosion and its aftermath.

 Fatima is dealing with her own demons.